search-openmobilesearch

 Already have an account?

-Returns and Forms Applicable to Association of Persons (AOP) / Body of Individuals (BOI) / Trust / Artificial Juridical Person (AJP) for AY 2024-25
+Returns and Forms Applicable to Association of Persons (AOP) / Body of Individuals (BOI) / Trust / Artificial Juridical Person (AJP) for AY 2025-26

 Disclaimer: The content on this page is only to give an overview / general guidance and is not exhaustive.
 For complete details and guidelines, please refer Income Tax Act, Rules and Notifications.

-An Association of Persons (AOP) or a Body of Individuals (BOI), whether incorporated is treated as a person u/s 2(31) of the Income Tax Act, 1961.
+An Association of Persons (AOP) or a Body of Individuals (BOI), whether incorporated or not is treated as a person u/s 2(31) of the Income Tax Act, 1961.
 It is important to note that an AOP or BOI shall be deemed to be a person, whether or not, it was formed or established or incorporated with the object of deriving income, profits or gains.

 Trust created wholly for charitable or religious purposes are allowed various benefits under the Income Tax Act, inter-alia, exemption u/s 11.